Lefteris Hapsiadis: Biography

-He attended high school in Alexandroupolis, the administrative capital of Evros.
+Hapsiadis attended high school in Alexandroupolis, the administrative capital of Evros.
 For this purpose his entire family moved to town from Koila.
 During that period his father owned a kiosk, typical of Greek city landscapes, selling printed press items, like newspapers, magazines, pocket books, postcards, etc. Working at the kiosk as well gave him the opportunity to read a lot and grow his appetite for the Greek lyrics of rebetika, a.k.a. the songs of manges, members of a sort of inner city and urban slums gangs in the early 20th century.
 When most of his age peers enjoyed pop and rock, Hapsiadis was discovering little known events and details surrounding rebetika songs, their performers and lyrics.
 He developed a habit of collecting rebetika lyrics and writing them down in a notebook as his favorite pastime.
 That helped him a lot in being accepted in the circles of key rebetika industry players, in later years.